k1m1nonawa4869/HUST-MI3041-Numerical-Analysis/README.md

-# HUST-MI3041-Numerical-Analysis
+# FaMI304x-Numerical-Analysis
- A place for my appromixation number method.
+ A place for my appromixation number method (using AI Agent of course).

  In collaboration with wonderful teammates of MI1-K68:
  * Doan Vinh Nhan